What Within You Is Ready To Be Unveiled?

 ― Yehuda HaLevi

-How is it that the wisdom of an 11th century Jewish philosopher/poet born in Spain comes to me through the unique sensibilities of an American director enthralled by movie Westerns?
-I laugh at how beautifully life makes these connections, seemingly, in this moment, just for me, even as tears well up in my eyes with tenderness at how love can bring us to our knees.
+How is it that the wisdom of an 11th-century Jewish philosopher/poet born in Spain comes to me through the unique sensibilities of an American director enthralled by movie Westerns?
+I laugh at how beautifully life makes these connections, seemingly, at this moment, just for me, even as tears well up in my eyes with tenderness at how love can bring us to our knees.

 “He always loved me, completely.
 He told me that loving me was all he needed, he didn’t need me to love him in return.
 I never understood how that could be possible.”